 Let me say that again: Disciplines are for people who have too many distractions.

 Disciplines bring the pulled-apart, conflicting parts of us back together again.
 They help us to live inside our limits so we don’t end up without enough energy to take a shower much less spend time resting in the Lord.
 They help us become mindful of our day-to-day decisions and how they feed into our spiritual goals.
-They encourage us to create life-giving habits (Bible reading, prayer, meditation, worship, community life) that shape our thoughts and set the tone of our day.
-They give us courage to say “no” more often so we can say a holy yes to things that feed into our formation.
+They encourage us to create life-giving habits.

-God calls us to be conformed to the likeness of his Son and there are some ways we can examine ourselves to see if we’re on that track.
-We know our lives are being shaped into the likeness of Christ when our conversation begins to be transformed by love, and our reactions are filtered through the Holy Spirit.
+These are classic disciplines that shape our thoughts and set the tone of our day.
+They give us courage to say “no” more often so we can say a holy “yes” to things that feed our life in Christ.
+After all, God calls us to be conformed to the likeness of his Son, right?
+The means of grace are ways we can examine ourselves to see if we’re on that track.
+We know our lives are being shaped into the likeness of Christ when our conversation begins to be transformed by love and our reactions are filtered through the Holy Spirit.
 We know it is happening when our calendars aren’t so far beyond our limits that we can’t rest in the comfort that God’s got it.
-We know it is happening when we have some ability to say no to some things so we can say a holy yes to things that will take us someplace spiritually.

 Disciplines make busy people slow down enough to let their souls sink into Jesus.
-And that’s where the real spiritual work is done.
-It is done in the secret place, when deep calls to deep.
-It isn’t easy.
-But the joy at the other end of it is a kind of rest that pulls all the distracted, chaotic, directionless pieces of our lives together.
+That’s where the real spiritual work is done — in the secret place, where deep calls to deep.
+Disciplines don’t promise to make our lives easier, but I can attest to this: they result in a kind of rest that pulls all the distracted, chaotic, directionless pieces of our lives together.

 - What are you sure of, and what doubts are creating spiritual anxiety?